Application and Graduate Admission

 The application process is administered through Admissions.
 In order to apply, please visit our web page.
 For questions or to request information, contact Admissions at 410-704-2113 or grad@towson.edu.

-If a specific application deadline is not noted on the program’s requirements, assume the program has rolling admissions, which means applications are reviewed on an ongoing basis.
-However, the Graduate Application will close on August 15 for fall admission, January 7 for spring admission, and May 1 for summer admission.
-In order to ensure that the application will be evaluated for a decision, students should submit all requirements in a timely manner.
+In order to ensure that the application will be evaluated for a decision, students should submit all requirements by the stated deadlines.
 While application materials will continue to be accepted after these dates, TU cannot guarantee that the application will be reviewed in time for the start of classes.
 Admission is only valid for the intended entry term.
-Incomplete applications will be withdrawn after the intended entry term has begun.
+Incomplete applications will be withdrawn after the intended entry term has begun and students will be notified.

 Full Admission